Who developed the first slot machine

 January 26, 2022

-Avatar of flunex
+Avatar of yaslee

 Slots took the world by storm.
 Right from the creation of the very first slot machine, people queued up to have a shot at this novelty piece of entertainment.
 The principle of inserting a coin and playing a game with a chance to win more coins was exciting and we can surely see from the popularity of slots today, this principle stuck with people.
 Slots have been around for more than a century and have evolved and improved to get where they are today – play Temple of Iris Slot.